18 Sep 2018 Anthony Lehrman

 The main advantages of Blockchain, according to the WEF, are enabling decentralized systems, peer-to-peer trading of natural resources or permits, supply-chain monitoring and origin tracking, new financing models, including democratizing investment, and realization of non-financial value, including the natural capital.

-The WEF report stated that “with the help of Blockchain, we can trace the route of our food from it’s natural habitat to our plates and restaurants.”
+The WEF report stated that “with the help of Blockchain, we can trace the route of our food from its a natural habitat to our plates and restaurants.”

 By utilizing ‘See-through’ supply chains, decentralized and sustainable resource management, new sources of sustainable finance, incentivizing circular economies, transforming carbon (and other environmental) markets, next-gen sustainability monitoring, reporting and verification, automatic disaster preparation and humanitarian relief, and Earth-management platforms, the WEF believes our environment can change for the better.

-According to Dr. Celine Herweijer, a partner at PwC UK, embracing Blockchain by most of the major governments, including USA, China, Russia, and the European Union is “unavoidable,” because of the many benefits Blockchain offers.
+According to Dr. Celine Herweijer, a partner at PwC UK, embracing Blockchain by most of the major governments, including the USA, China, Russia, and the European Union is “unavoidable,” because of the many benefits Blockchain has offered.
 Governments and businesses are still holding back to such drastic changes in the way they process information.Blockchain china Europe USA Russia Blockchain technology